yasuomaidana/dev-ops-notes/docker-notes/Docker file.md

 ---

 ### `ENTRYPOINT`
-Configures the container to run as an executable.
-It is harder to override than `CMD` and is often used in combination with it.
+Configures a container to run as an executable.
+It specifies the command that will always be executed when the container starts.

+-   It's harder to override than `CMD`.
+-   Arguments passed to `docker run` are appended to the `ENTRYPOINT` command.
+-   Often used in combination with `CMD` where `ENTRYPOINT` defines the fixed executable and `CMD` provides default parameters to that executable.

 **Example:**
 ```dockerfile